-- KNOW WHAT THE SITUATION IS AND MEASURE IT: There are different types of poverty which imply different perspectives between policy maker and subjects.
+- Know what the situation is and measure it: There are different types of poverty which imply different perspectives between policy maker and subjects.
 Income is not always representative and the cutting off thresholds are arguable.
 Measuring poverty has to be an instrument of pursuing a policy.
 Hence, in order to design interventions best adapted to a given reality, we firstly need to understand the factors and causes determining the present situation.
 This calls at replying to questions of the type: which elements describe better the specific conditions of the observed population with respect to the precise policy to be pursued?
 Which elements better characterize the perception of the interested population as members of a specific category?
 How can we measure it?
-People being differently poor, how can we construct measurements reflecting different categories of poverty? - DEALING WITH DIFFERENT POVERTIES: It is misleading to talk only about "poor" and "not poor", at least as far as a multidimensional perspective of poverty is considered.
+People being differently poor, how can we construct measurements reflecting different categories of poverty? - Dealing with different poverties: It is misleading to talk only about "poor" and "not poor", at least as far as a multidimensional perspective of poverty is considered.
 What we observe in reality are different types of poverty.
 Various different, though related, questions can be asked: What is the underlying problem that has to be dealt with in priority?
 What specific objectives are to be pursued in confronting these different poverties?
 Who are eligible for some policy measure?
 Who is expected to benefit from such policies?
 How they should benefit?
 Is that specific policy efficient?
 Is this specific policy appropriate for the target group?
 What is the cost for implementing such a policy?
 Why?
-What does it mean fighting poverty? - DEALING WITH SEVERAL DIFFERENT DIMENSIONS OF UNCERTAINTY: Mostly, poverty databases are very large and are formed by mixed variables.
+What does it mean fighting poverty? - Dealing with several different dimensions of uncertainty: Mostly, poverty databases are very large and are formed by mixed variables.
 Then, the heterogeneous information has to be considered.
 The challenge consists to identify undiscovered groupings of individuals and establish hidden relationships between them.
 It is therefore an operation aimed at extracting relevant information from data.
-This calls at replying to questions of the type: which information is readily available and relevant?
-Is it useful in order to draw rational conclusions and recommendations?
-How easy is to assess the missing information? - PREDICTING THE CONSEQUENCES AND VALUING THE OUTCOMES: Sometimes, policies can be unsuccessful and ineffective without any positive impact in the medium or long-term.
+This calls at replying to questions of the type: which information are readily available and relevant?
+Are they useful for drawing rational conclusions and recommendations?
+How easy is to assess the missing information? - Predicting the consequences and valuing the outcomes: Sometimes, policies can be unsuccessful and ineffective without any positive impact in the medium or long-term.
 This can be due to several reasons such as uncertainties or missing information.
-Since a policy is considered as a set of actions (or alternatives) that our client would like to undertake in a given region, it is crucial to explore all alternatives of each policy in order to analyse the consequences of the various possible policies which have to be pursued in order to improve the living conditions of households.
-This leads to assess the effectiveness of various possible policies by putting the best evidence at the heart of research such as to determine whether a particular policy will produce a positive impact on welfare of people in the future when that policy will be translated into specific operations.
-This involves replying to questions of the type: What are the potential alternatives?
-What are their consequences?
-If outcomes are undeterminable or uncertain, what can we decide about a compromise?
+Since a policy is considered as a set of actions (or alternatives) that our client